 Time matters in advanced GIST.
-We can help with your patients' access issues
+We can help with your patients' access issues.

 Deciphera AccessPoint logo A single point-of-contact to serve practices and patients

-• Prior Authorizations (PAs)—help navigating the process
+• Prior Authorizations (PAs): help navigating the process

-• Appeals—resources and information to help with coverage delays and denials
+• Appeals: resources and information to help with coverage delays and denials

-• Temporary supply programs—to help patients start on Qinlock if a coverage decision is delayed, or stay on therapy if coverage changes
+• Temporary supply programs: to help patients start on Qinlock if a coverage decision is delayed, or stay on therapy if coverage changes

-Financial help for patients with different types of insurance—or no insurance at all
+Financial help for patients with different types of insurance, or no insurance at all

 Download PDF

-Operator icon Dedicated Case Managers are standing by
+A customer service agent wearing a headset Dedicated Case Managers are standing by

 Monday–Friday 8AM–8PM ET